How to read your electric bill, why it matters and what you can do to save money!

 At ACE Solar we look at lots of electric bills.
 We have found that it is a good place to start the solar conversation but we’ve also found that almost nobody really understands what they’re looking at!
 Sure, most homeowners agree that their bill keeps going up but what are all these charges!
 This blog post will focus on how to read your electric bill.

 First off, your bill will show your usage for the previous month.
 It will start with a basic “customer charge.”
 This is their charge for just being a customer.
 It is a fixed monthly fee and is usually around $4-$6.
-Adding to this charge is your actual usage, which is measured in Kilowatt Hours or Kwh.
+Your actual usage, measured in Kilowatt Hours (kWh), adds to this charge.

-Your bill is divided into two main sections: supply and delivery.
+We divide your bill into two main sections: supply and delivery.

 Supply is the total of the cost associated with generating your electricity.
 This is the price your utility is charging to produce or procure electricity either with their own power plants or by purchasing electricity from third party vendors.
 Our region has seen huge price variations on this side due to various factors including fuel constraints, seasonal temperature fluctuations and more.
 Regardless of how efficient your home is you are at the whim of this charge.